-Beginning Fiddle For Youth, age 7-12 (Miya Saito-Beckman) Get ready to play fiddle!
+Beginning Fiddle For Youth, age 7-12 (Kelly Wadsworth).
+Get ready to play fiddle!
 This class covers trying out a new instrument through games, body movement, technique activities, and fiddle tunes.
 No previous experience needed to join the fun!

-Level 1 – Advanced Beginning Fiddle—Youth (Amy Burrow and Allison Lindley) Know several tunes, crave learning new ones, and want to improve your fiddling skills.?
-Allison and Amy will teach tunes that prepare students for playing in jams, including how to set tempo and start and end a tune, as well as show ways to prepare for performing with others.
+Level 1 – Advanced Beginning Fiddle—Youth, age 13-18 (Amy Burrow and Allison Lindley) Do you know several tunes, crave learning new ones, and want to improve your fiddling skills?
+Allison and Amy will teach tunes that prepare you for playing in jams: how to set tempo and start and end tunes, as well as show you ways to prepare for performing with others.

 Level 1 – Advanced Beginning Fiddle – Adult (Kim Drapek) If you have learned some basic tunes and want to continue becoming a better player, this class is for you.
 You will learn different aspects of playing – using the bow more effectively, playing in tune, and keeping steady rhythm.
 We will stick to more common tunes and work on playing them really well so you can feel good about playing with others.
 Note reading is not necessary, but music or tablature will be available.

-Level 2 – Intermediate Fiddle (Jenny Humphrey and Shari Ame) Beautiful posture leads to beautiful tone, and this class will help you play with better clarity and physical ease.
+Level 2 – Intermediate Fiddle—A (Jenny Humphrey) Beautiful posture leads to beautiful tone, and this class will help you play with better clarity and physical ease.
 Tunes will be taught by ear, with sheet music available to practice outside of class.
 Audio and video recording devices are encouraged!
 In this class you will learn tunes which hail from the wide world of fiddle traditions, including Old Time, Irish, Scottish, Québécois, and possibly even Klezmer!

 Level 4 – Advanced Fiddle (Jeanine Orme) The Advanced Fiddle Class is best for upper level intermediate and advanced players who are comfortable playing in many keys.
 Students will learn more technical tunes that include some double stops and 3rd position.
 Tunes may include hoedowns, waltzes and rags.
 Jeanine will consider student requests for tunes in other styles.
 In addition to learning tunes we will work on music theory concepts and technique.
 We will play by ear during class, but sheet music and listening files will be shared with students by e-mail or Google Drive.